JerinCJoseph/GrowDataset_Python/README.md

 The script effectively processes and visualises GrowLocations data by addressing key challenges in data cleaning and representation.
 The cleaned dataset ensures concise serial numbers and valid locations, and the interactive visualisation provides a user-friendly interface for analysing sensor locations across the UK.

 ## Features
+1. **Data Loading**: Reads the dataset into a Pandas DataFrame.
-1. **Column Verification**: Ensures the dataset contains `Latitude`, `Longitude`, and `Serial` columns.
+2. **Column Verification**: Ensures the dataset contains `Latitude`, `Longitude`, and `Serial` columns.
-2. **Swapped Column Correction**: Corrects cases where `Latitude` and `Longitude` columns might have been inadvertently swapped.
+3. **Swapped Column Correction**: Corrects cases where `Latitude` and `Longitude` columns might have been inadvertently swapped.
-3. **Validity Filtering**: Filters out entries with latitude and longitude values outside the UK geographical bounds:
+4. **Validity Filtering**: Filters out entries with latitude and longitude values outside the UK geographical bounds:
    - Longitude range: \[-10.592, 1.6848\]
    - Latitude range: \[50.681, 57.985\]
-4. **Serial Number Cleaning**: Extracts the core part of the sensor serial numbers, removing unnecessary trailing data.
+5. **Serial Number Cleaning**: Extracts the core part of the sensor serial numbers, removing unnecessary trailing data.
 For example:
    - Original: `PI040298AD5I211590.
 FuturePractice:,Id:861,...`
    - Cleaned: `PI040298AD5I211590`